LeoSaucedo/rikka-bot/README.md

 Afterwards, every message with 3 reactions with the "⭐" will get posted to the board.

 #### In the works

-- Dynamic "playing" statuses for communication between devs and member servers.
 - Improved, proprietary AI, instead of cleverbot.
-- Marry RP function
+- Aliases for Self-Assignable Roles
+- Minecraft Server Status

 ### Special Thanks